sgmurphy/wordpress-plugins/formidable/readme.txt

 = 6.8 =
 * Security: Nonce validation was missing when saving changes on the form settings page.
 * New: A new dashboard landing page has been added with a list of recent entries, access to your inbox, and a payment summary, all in one place.
-* New: New fields will no longer appear on the front end until the form builder is saved.
+* New: New fields will no longer appear on the front end until the form is saved.
 This way a form can be used without partial incomplete changes while a form is being worked on.
 * New: An HSL color value can now be used in the visual styler.
 Previously these values would be prepended by # and PHP warnings would cause styles to break.
 * New: Stripe subscriptions will now cancel at period end by default instead of cancelling immediately.
 This can be reverted to the previous behaviour using add_filter( 'frm_stripe_cancel_subscription_at_period_end', '__return_false' );.
 * New: Summary emails will no longer send by default on multisite for sites that are not the main site.